kamalmaheshv/Compress-Image-Web-App/README.md

 # Compress Image Web App

-A simple and lightweight image compression web app — the **web version** of an Android app that crossed **10 million+ downloads** on Google Play.
+A minimal image compression tool — the **web version** of my Android app that crossed **10 million+ downloads** on Google Play.

-This tool allows users to upload and compress images directly in their browser through a fast and user-friendly interface.
+This app allows users to compress images to a **specific file size**, making it perfect for online forms, messaging, or uploads where strict size limits matter.

 ---

-## 🌐 Live Demo
+## 🌐 Live App

 👉 [Try the app here](https://mobso.in/compress_image_web_app/)